LLM4Cluster

 Submission

-Paper submissions should be limited to a maximum of ten (10) pages in the IEEE 2-column format, including the bibliography and any appendices.
+All the accepted papers can be up to 10 pages including references in the IEEE 2-column format.
 Submissions longer than 10 pages will be rejected without review.
 All submissions will be triple-blind reviewed by the Program Committee based on technical quality, relevance to the scope of the conference, originality, significance, and clarity.
 Manuscripts must be submitted electronically through the online submission system: Submit your paper here.
+Accepted papers will be included in the ICDM Workshop Proceedings (separate from ICDM Main Conference Proceedings), and each workshop paper requires a full registration.
+Meanwhile, duplicate submissions of the same paper to more than one ICDM workshop are forbidden.

 Organization